yasmeendev/hammad/docs/v2.0/dev_docs/Getting-Started/Post-Installation-Steps/03-configuring-asset-blob-storage.md

 7    },
 ```

-***Notes:***
+!!! note

-Line 2: Specify `FileSystem` as your default asset provider.
+    * Line 2: Specify `FileSystem` as your default asset provider.

-Line 4: For `RootPath`, provide the base path to the `wwwroot` directory inside app folder.
+	* Line 4: For `RootPath`, provide the base path to the `wwwroot` directory inside app folder.

-Line 5: Provide the base URL that will be used when generating a public URI [ASP.NET](http://asp.net/ "http://ASP.NET") Core app serves directly.
+	*Line 5: Provide the base URL that will be used when generating a public URI [ASP.NET](http://asp.net/ "http://ASP.NET") Core app serves directly.
 Make sure both host and port are up-to-date and valid for your platform instance.

 ## Example

 Let's assume you have an image file named `MyImage.jpg` that is stored at `wwwroot/assets/MyImage.jpg`.
 This file will be accessible through `https://localhost:5001/assets/MyImage.jpg` (a public URI), since [ASP.NET](http://asp.net/ "http://ASP.NET") marks all files in [wwwroot](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-6.0#web-root "https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-6.0#web-root") as servable.

+!!! note
-> ***Please note:*** *This mode is good for local development purposes and not recommended for production because it lacks scalability.*
+    * This mode is good for local development purposes and not recommended for production because it lacks scalability.

 ### Setting up Azure Blob Storage in Production Mode